crystallabs/event_handler/README.md

 EventHandler.event ClickedEvent, x : Int32, y : Int32
 ```

-Macro `event` is only a shorthand for the following line:
+It is a shorthand for the following line:

 ```crystal
 class_record ClickedEvent < ::EventHandler::Event, x : Int32, y : Int32
 ```

-(`class_record` is EventHandler's copy of Crystal's `record` macro, but it creates classes instead of structs.)
+(`class_record` is EventHandler's variant of Crystal's `record` macro; it creates classes instead of structs.)

 If additional modification to the class is necessary, class can be reopened: